-- Literal Metaphor: When the editor of The Springfield Inquisitor said one of Homer's photographs had "Page one" all over it, he meant it literally.
-Homer wrote that to remember the book page he was Reading. (yes, he took Book Dumb to that level)
+- When the editor of The Springfield Inquisitor said one of Homer's photographs had "Page one" written all over it, he meant it literally.
+Homer said he did that to remember what page he left off on for a book he was reading.

 - Also, Marge's speech about tasting one's own medicine led Homer to throwing away real medicine.

-- Plagiarism In Fiction: Marge wrote a script and Rainier Wolfcastle stole it.
+- Plagiarism in Fiction: Marge wrote a script and Rainier Wolfcastle stole it, but Marge doesn't care, as the film got made either way.
 Also, the talking Krusty doll Bart had earlier in the episode had a "stolen jokes" mode.

 - Playing a Tree: Bart once played a mighty oak for a school play.